CodeJugalbandi/Paradigms/scratch/Parsing/ReadMe.md

 println(parse("12345", letter)) // None
 ```

 **KRISHNA**  In addition to sequences, we I need to create a combinator which will allows one or more alternatives, like a letter or digit.
-I wantto use the ```|```  from BNF, so I will be able to write:
+I want to use the ```|```  from BNF, so I will be able to write:

 ```scala
 def alphanum = letter | digit
 ```

-**KRISHNA**  I need to define a combinator which will apply the first parser, and that fails, try the second parser ```q``` on the same input (allows back-tracking) and returns the output of the second parser.
+**KRISHNA**  I need to define a combinator which will apply the first parser, and if that fails, try the second parser ```q``` on the same input and return the output of the second parser.
 In case the first succeeds, it returns the output from the first and does not evaluate the second.
 You can probably guess what this is going to look like now:

 ```scala
 implicit class ParserExtensions[T](p: Parser[T]) {